blue-season/blue-season.github.io/_posts/2019-09-18-a-coding-style-for-python.md

 Prefer detailed type information in the docstring than type annotations in the definitions.
 However, if the toolset can provide useful functionalities from type annotation, it's absolutly ok to use.

-Rationale: docstring is meant to be read by end users.
+Rationale: docstrings are meant to be read by end users.

 ## Naming Conventions